An Order for the Recovery of Unpaid Penalty Charge will not be issued until a penalty charge notice (PCN) has passed through the previous stages:

-If payment has not been received after 21 days, we may register the charge with the Traffic Enforcement Centre (TEC) at Northampton County Court to recover the unpaid charge.
-The TEC is part of the County Court based at Northampton that deals with the registration of debts from England and Wales for all unpaid Penalty Charge Notices.
+The TEC deals with the registration of debts from England and Wales for all unpaid PCNs.
 See Her Majesty's Courts Service website for more details.

-After the TEC has sent confirmation to the council that they may proceed to recover the charge, we have 15 days to prepare and serve the following forms on you:
+We have 15 days from the date that the TEC send confirmation that we may proceed to recover the charge, to prepare and serve the following forms:

 - Order for the Recovery of Unpaid Penalty Charge